, , , , , , , , ,

 Wonderful grain and detail to this.

-7. Glenda Mills says:
+8. Glenda Mills

 Forgiveness, mercy, repentance, melts the hardest of hearts and is often softened through our tears…washing away the effects of hardened, cold hearts.